timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part G-Merchant Seamen Protection and Relief/CHAPTER 111-PROTECTION AND RELIEF.md

     * (B) LIMITATION.—Amounts may be credited to the Fund under subparagraph (A) only if the unobligated balance of the Fund is less than $5,000,000.

-  * (4) REPORT REQUIRED.—On the date on which the President submits each budget for a fiscal year pursuant to section 1105 of title 31, the Secretary shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report that describes—
+  * (4) REPORT REQUIRED.—Except as provided in paragraph (5), on the date on which the President submits each budget for a fiscal year pursuant to section 1105 of title 31, the Secretary shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report that describes—

     * (A) the amounts credited to the Fund under paragraph (3) for the preceding fiscal year; and

     * (B) amounts in the Fund that were expended for the preceding fiscal year.

+  * (5) NO REPORT REQUIRED.—A report under paragraph (4) shall not be required if there were no expenditures from the Fund in the preceding fiscal year.
+The Commandant shall notify Congress in the event a report is not required under paragraph (4) by reason of this paragraph.

 * (b) LIMITATION.—Nothing in this section shall be construed—